YutingZhan/Mo-PAE/README.md

 python3 gridpreprocessing.py
 ```

+3. [Implementation of the Mo-PAE network described in the paper]

-3. Back to the main folder,
+Back to the main folder,
 ```
 cd ..
 ```